scribe-public/sample-policies/docs/v2/initiatives/rules/images/require-healthcheck.md

 :::info
 Rule is scoped by target and product.
 :::

+## Mitigation
+Ensures that container images define a HEALTHCHECK instruction so that the runtime environment  can monitor and manage container health.
+This minimizes the risk of undetected failures at runtime.

 ## Description
 This rule examines the CycloneDX SBOM evidence for a container image to verify that a healthcheck is defined.